What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Creates opportunities to enhance inclusion and relevant best practices and include these activities in their annual plan of work and summary of accomplishments/achievements in SNAP -Ed reporting system.

-10% Nutrition Education Program Records – Submits and maintains all applicable program reports and documentation.
+10% Nutrition Education Program Records – Submits and maintains all applicable program reports and documentation

-Record-keeping: Maintains class, meeting, and assessment records, attendance records, evaluation data, paperwork; verifies for accuracy; submits all required records upon completion of classes, meetings, and assessments for state and federal reporting; submits quarterly success stories -“Stories from the Field;” reports activities and their impacts into the Extension’s reporting system, coordinating with their managing faculty; processes reimbursements for personal vehicle mileage for work driving/travel and supplies purchased; and provides other data/statistical information/records as requested.
+Record-keeping: Maintains class, meeting, and assessment records, attendance records, evaluation data, paperwork; verifies for accuracy; submits all required records upon completion of classes, meetings, and assessments for state and federal reporting; submits quarterly success stories -“Stories from the Field;” reports activities and their impacts into the Extension’s reporting system, coordinating with their managing faculty member; processes reimbursements for personal vehicle mileage for work driving/travel and supplies purchased; and provides other data/statistical information/records as requested.

 5% – Meetings & Trainings and Other Duties

 Attends scheduled Nutrition Education meetings and trainings.
 Participates in relevant statewide/regional conferences, workshops, meetings and trainings.
+Attends County Extension staff meetings and participates in regional/state OSU Extension Service activities, as directed.

 Attends training opportunities to build basic knowledge and consistent skills to use digital communications, marketing and engagement technologies relevant to position duties.